EduardoZepeda/coffee-bytes-hugo/content/posts/fine-tuning-de-un-modelo-de-inteligencia-artificial/index.en.md

 {{<ad>}}

-Now you know the overall process, where can I find some template for fine-tuning?
+Now we know the overall process, where can we find some template for fine-tuning?

 ## Notebooks for LLM fine-tuning.